 2. Check Your Organization's HR Policy

-Even if the law where you live doesn't forbid your relationship, or establish rules about it, some organizations have policies on workplace relationships.
+Even if the law doesn't forbid your relationship, or dictate how you conduct it, some organizations have their own strict policies on workplace relationships.
 For example, some companies frown upon one partner managing the other.

 The safest option is to ask your HR department if it has a policy in place, and to let your HR advisor know if you are in a workplace relationship.

-If you're a manager or senior employee, you should think very carefully before dating a more junior person, or before putting yourself in any situation where there may be a real or perceived power imbalance.
-Whether your interest is welcome or not, you can end up being accused of harassment, and this can have a severe negative impact on your career.
+If you're a manager or senior employee, think carefully before dating a more junior person, or before putting yourself in any situation where there may be a real or perceived power imbalance.
+This could lead to accusations of harassment.

 3. Consider Your Company's Culture